When is a revised Loan Estimate required?

 To fully understand the revised Loan Estimate requirements, it is important for us to know the background of why many creditors are issuing too many revised Loan Estimates.

 The Loan Estimate was part of the “integrated disclosures” that were implemented by TRID, which stands for Truth-in-Lending, RESPA integrated disclosures.
 Essentially, the Loan Estimate is a consolidation of several pre-TRID disclosures, most notably the Good Faith Estimate and the Truth-in-Lending (TIL) disclosure.
 The TIL was a document required by Regulation Z and provided a disclosure of the APR as well as other payment related terms such as the amount financed and the total of payments.
-The TIL was required to be redisclosed any time it became inaccurate which was defined as having a change of more than 0.125% for irregular transactions and 0.25% for regular transactions.
+The TIL was required to be redisclosed any time it became inaccurate which was defined as having a change of more than 0.125% for regular transactions (like fixed and ARM products) and 0.25% for irregular transactions (like products with multiple advances or irregular payment periods).
 This meant that creditors were used to sending a revised TIL every time the APR was outside of the defined tolerances.

 With the implementation of TRID, Regulation Z no longer requires a revised TIL (now Loan Estimate) when the rate moves outside of the tolerance thresholds.
 Though the CFPB has never said this, I believe the reason that a revised TIL/APR is not required upon a tolerance change is because TRID rules require that each applicant get a revised APR three days prior to closing - which is delivered through the initial CD.
 Basically, the fact that the CD is provided to applicants three days before closing essentially means that all applicants get a revised TIL before they close the loan.